Jamboii/mlx-gpt/notes.md

 So, very little learning going on here, but there is something!
 Maybe if I trained it for longer it could start to produce more coherent sentences.

+## data shuffling

+I added a small additional feature which would permute the training and validation datasets each time a reset back to the starting position was necessary.
+This would prevent the model from potentially learning any order intrinsic to the dataset "tape" being fed in at each micro step.